Square Drive Screw FAQ

 4. Optimized thread depth to thread spacing reduces crumbling between threads for better holding.

-5. Thread surface is nearly perpendicular to the thread axis for maximum pullout strength.
+5. The thread surface is nearly perpendicular to the thread axis for maximum pullout strength.

 6. Minimum body diameter reduces driving resistance.

-7. Sharp point gets screw started quickly — even without a pilot hole in many materials.
+7. The sharp point gets the screw started quickly — even without a pilot hole in many materials.

 Contact Us